-What a few of our existing advocates and advisers say:
+What a few of our existing advocates say:

 For a small company IFA, getting the exit strategy right is probably the most important and yet most difficult decision the outgoing IFA will ever have to make.
 Over a period of nearly three years I talked with larger IFA companies, business brokers, networks and like-minded IFAs in order to find a solution which would work for me.

 I joined Nexus as, above all else, I liked the family feel.
 Nexus is not a hire-and-fire, achieve-target-or-else outfit.
 Rather the emphasis is on the team.
 Phil leads very much from the front and tries to include the newcomers like myself as much as possible whether by invitation to a business seminar, individual meetings over coffee, joint visits to clients or simply to a day fishing, golfing or at the races.